 We teach the course using:

-- weekly lectures at our collaborating sites in India.
-You can attend in person or remotely via webinar
+- Weekly lectures from 1600 to 1800 hours IST at our collaborating sites in India.
+The lectures can be attended in person or remotely via webinar

 The course, while part-time, is equivalent to a three-month full-time study commitment.
 In addition to the two-hour weekly lectures, you’ll be expected to spend four to five hours per week on the online platform, self-learning.